AsaTyr2018/OneShotDataSetPrep/README.md

    create accounts using the maintainer script.
 After logging in they are directed to the upload page.
 2. **Uploading** – Drag and drop an image onto the form.
-The server generates 14 cropped and flipped images, stores them as a ZIP file and keeps the ten most recent archives for each user.
+The server generates 14 cropped and flipped images and stores them as a ZIP file in the user's personal directory or the selected team directory.
+Each user may keep up to ten personal datasets while every team can store fifty datasets.
 The page refreshes after processing so the ZIP can be downloaded from the archive list.
-3. **Sharing** – The owner of an archive can share it with another registered user by entering their username.
-Shared datasets appear in both users' archive list.
-4. **Deletion** – Each user can delete the datasets they own at any time.
+3. **Deletion** – Users remove old datasets themselves once the quota is reached.
-5. **Teams** – A user can create a team and invite other members.
+4. **Teams** – A user can create a team and invite other members.
 Uploads may be stored in a team archive which is shared by all members.
+Personal dataset sharing has been removed.

 ## Admin view